yoiwa-personal/zipperlapp/README.md

 ## Content of the source package / Git repository

-The script `zipperlapp` is a standalone binary Perl script packed by this tool itself.
+The script `zipperlapp` is a standalone portable binary Perl script packed by this tool itself.
 Its source code is `zipperlapp.pl`.
 See `Makefile` for how to regenerate the packed file.

 ## AUTHOR/COPYRIGHT